yuliwu/yuliwu.github.io/cv/index.md

 Modelling using AutoCAD and Inventor

 `Dec 2015`
-__Electrical Engineering and Computer Science Project__
+__Project MATLAB meets LEGO Mindstorms__

-Build of a Simple Pianist Robot using Various Sensors
+Build of a Simple Pianist Robot using Lego and Various Sensors

+Institute for Man and Machine Interaction (MMI), RWTH Aachen

 LEGO Mindstorms, MATLAB